 When considering different countertop materials for your kitchen remodel, laminate is most likely not the first thing that comes to mind.
 For several people, the very words “laminate countertop” hearken back to the salmon-colored countertops prevalent throughout households in the 1970s.

 Although still perceived as a low-quality, low-cost, and often unattractive option, laminate countertops have certainly come a long way.
 It’s no longer 1973, and the options today are far more attractive than they were many years ago.
-In addition, laminate offers some other compelling advantages for homeowners.
+In fact, laminate offers some other compelling advantages for homeowners.

 Pros of Laminate Countertops